-But first, a quick overview on how light impacts the body.
-As I have touched on above, the body responds to light, different wavelengths of light create different effects on the body.
-Light in the 600nm - 900nm range has been shown to create the biggest biological response (most of this range is encompassed by red light).
+But first, a quick overview of how light impacts the body.
+As I have touched on above, the body responds to light—different wavelengths of light create different effects on the body.
+Light in the range from 600nm to 900nm has been shown to create the biggest biological response (most of this range is encompassed by red light).

-Below I have listed some of the most common ways red light can help the body heal, recover and improve performance.
-But if you want like a simple one page guide showing you want wavelengths are best for a particular goal, please download my free report HERE.
+Below, I have listed some of the most common ways red light can help the body heal, recover and improve performance.
+But if you want a simple one-page guide showing you what wavelengths are best for a particular goal, please download my free report HERE.

 Larger (and more expensive) red therapy devices may come in handy when curbing systemic inflammation that is not localized to a specific area of the body.
 Another previously treated option to reduce systemic inflammation is to use cold therapy.

-Red Light therapy can increase thyroid hormones.
-Thyroid hormones are very important, because they are responsible for an adequate energy production in the human body.
+Red light therapy can increase thyroid hormones.
+Thyroid hormones are very important because they are responsible for adequate energy production in the human body.
 While a lot of different variables are responsible for energy production, the thyroid is one of the most essential body parts responsible for actually creating high energy levels so that you do not feel sluggish.

 Red light therapy can actually improve hypothyroidism conditions.
 To achieve this effect, red light therapy should be applied to the thyroid on the body for longer periods of time.
 Measurable differences can be achieved within a week of daily applications.

-The same effect is true for thyroids hormones in healthy individuals, who improve their thyroids function as well.
+The same effect is true for thyroid hormones in healthy individuals who improve their thyroid function as well.
 A benefit tied to up-regulated thyroid functioning is increased fat loss , and higher body temperatures.

-Combining red light therapy with exercise increases fat loss to greater extents compared to exercise alone.
-This is yet another reason why working out in the sunlight is more beneficial than working out indoors under a blue-light lit gym.
+Combining red light therapy with exercise increases fat-loss to a greater extent than exercise alone.
+This is yet another reason why working out in the sunlight is more beneficial than working out indoors under the typical blue-light lighting of a gym.

 Getting enough light during the day, even if it's red light therapy on days that you cannot get out in the sun, is also very beneficial for weight loss.
-However, if you were to choose between sitting inside exposed to a red light therapy device, or laying outside in the sun, always choose sunlight because it has many more all-round health benefits.
+However, if you were to choose between sitting inside exposed to a red light therapy device or laying outside in the sun, always choose sunlight because it has many more all-around health benefits.

-Red light therapy not only improves the functioning of the exiting mitochondria, but also helps create new mitochondria.
-This means that red light therapy can aid increasing energy over time because of the new mitochondria.
+Red light therapy not only improves the functioning of the existing mitochondria but also helps create new mitochondria.
+This means that red light therapy can aid in increasing energy over time because of the new mitochondria.

 Additionally, red light therapy increases muscle blood flow, preventing excessive scar tissue from forming in the first place.
-Scar tissue is a common problem associated with injuries, and scar tissue is related to immobility issues and increasing the risks to develop injuries over time.
+Scar tissue is a common problem associated with injuries.
+It is related to immobility issues and increases the risk of developing injuries over time.